Icon Crear Crear

 3

-closer clearer further
+further closer clearer

 Polar orbiting satellites , being to Earth , capture images compared to geostationary satellites , which are positioned much away .